mttcmrn/tha-lab_CICP-MOD5B/lab1.md

 4. Provide a workspace name and passphrase of your choosing.
 5. Continue through the wizard with default settings to create your workspace.

-This concludes the lab exercise, continue to lab 2.
+This concludes the lab exercise, continue to exercise 2.